No matter what you try, your baby just keeps crying?

 There is also an online complete baby massage course, that delves further into infant massage.
 This course has over 100 minutes of guided videos, with a fully illustrated handbook and full support via my Private Facebook Group too.
 This is designed for you to watch at your own pace, go back to any of the videos and work through the course when it suits you.
 It is perfect for parents who are not able to get to physical classes.
 A full body baby massage routine is broken down into manageable stages, allowing you to learn at leisure.
 One of my mums, who has been to my classes previously took this course recently as said that it combined all the knowledge from my live classes, it ‘was as if Rachel was in my living room’!
 It is a very personal touch, one that I hope connects with you too.

 Feel free to comment below, ping me an email or connect on Facebook.
 I love being able to support parents, through the rough and the smooth.
+I hope that these colic remedies are able to help with your baby.

 Good luck over the next few weeks, I know how tough it is.
 Hang on in there, and know that you are doing an amazing job!